bNobo/needabreak/readme.md

 # Get started
 The project is a WPF application targeting .Net Framework 4.5.2.
 All you need is a copy of Visual Studio Community in order to build it.
-Once started, the application creates a coffee cup icon in the task bar to manifest its presence and permits user to interract with it.
+Once started, the application creates a coffee cup icon in the task bar to manifest its presence and permits user to interact with it.
 Just click on the coffee cup to open the application menu.

 # Contribute